kayoyin/Prodigy/README.md

 ### Ways to go from midi to csv and vice versa
 Looking up on internet, we made the decision to use a given library found on github written in C, which was fortunately close to c++, and thus automatically encapsulated.
-The functions from library are inside midicsv-csvmidi and it suffices to "make" to get the following executables: midicsv/csvmidi which are receiving two arguments the input filename and output filename.
+The functions from this library are inside midicsv-csvmidi and it suffices to "make" to get the following executables: midicsv/csvmidi which are receiving two arguments the input filename and output filename.
 These two codes will translate the midi files into csv files of 5 colums detailing everything that is necessary to build back a csv file, that is, in order:

 - The number of the track.
 - The number of MIDI ticks associated to the notes (time unit).
 - The number associated to the instrument played - here, we only use piano compositions.
+- The action applied on the note (Note_On_c = activate note and Note_Off_c = stop playing the note).
 - The velocity of the note.
-- The action applied on the note (Note_On_c = activate note and Note_Off_c = stop playing the note).

 For more information on these csv formats, you can check the following [page](http://www.fourmilab.ch/webtools/midicsv/)

 ### Format of the input for Neural Networks
 In order to feed the Neural Network, we had to simplify the result given by midicsv.
 We decided to use sequences of integers as the input of our LSTM, as these are easier to handle by the Neural network than a sequence of notes and chords.
 With this in mind, we tried to simplify the csv associated to our MIDI file to translate by iterating over it and decomposing the partition into a list of consecutive notes and chords (chord = several notes played together).
 The idea was to look at all the notes that were ON at each MIDI tick and remove the notes that were put OFF at this MIDI tick.
 The notes that were not eliminated through this process were considered as part of one chord.

 Then, in order to get our sequence of integers, we had to use a specific "translation map" that maps every note or chord to a unique integer.
-Note that this map cannot be made in advance and has to be created and updated through the translation process are there are virtually and infinite possible number of chords.
+Note that this map cannot be made in advance and has to be created and updated through the translation process are there are virtually an infinite possible number of chords.

 We then use this translation map to form our sequence of integers, which will be written again in a csv format, ready to be sent to the LSTM.